red5pro/streaming-html5/README.md

 1. For the Subscriber examples, you will need to have a live stream currently being published and named based on the *Stream 1 Name* field of the _Settings_.
 You can use another device to start streaming using this webapp, or you can also use a web browser to publish via Flash, [http://your_red5_pro_server_ip:5080/live](http://your_red5_pro_server_ip:5080/live).
 2. You can see a list of active streams by navigating to [http://your_red5_pro_server_ip:5080/live/subscribe.jsp](http://your_red5_pro_server_ip:5080/live/subscribe.jsp) (will need to refresh this page after you have started publishing).
 3. You can access the server IP of your Red5 Pro Server install - to be used in the *Host* field of the _Settings_ - by opening [http://your_red5_pro_server_ip:5080/](http://your_red5_pro_server_ip:5080/) and finding the IP printed in the upper-right of the page.

+## Contributing
+To learn more about the libraries used in creating the testbed, this repository structure and contirbuting to this project, please visit the [Contributing Documentation](CONTRIBUTING.md)!

 [![Analytics](https://ga-beacon.appspot.com/UA-59819838-3/red5pro/streaming-html?pixel)](https://github.com/igrigorik/ga-beacon)